What is Kenya's pathway to limit global warming to 1.5°C?

 Decarbonising the industry sector

-The Kenyan industry sector’s emissions come from energy use and industrial processes.
-The share of coal in industrial energy use almost tripled between 2010-2020, primarily due to demand in the cement sector.1 Coal met 46% of industrial energy demand in 2020.
-All analysed pathways see coal use fall, with the share of electricity rising in its place.
+Kenya’s industry sector accounted for 11% of national emissions (excluding LULUCF) in 2022, including emissions from energy use and industrial processes.1 The share of coal in industrial energy use almost tripled between 2010-2020, primarily due to demand in the cement sector.2, 3 Coal met 43% of industrial energy demand in 2022.4 The substitution of clinker in cement production, which is part of Kenya’s emission reduction strategy in its 2020 NDC, could result in reduced reliance on coal for cement production.5

 Kenya's energy mix in the industry sector